ahelium/mz_playground/doc/alert/alert.md

 Notes:

 To Run:

+Build first if developing the consumer/producer
 ```
 docker-compose -f alert.yml --build producer
 docker-compose -f alert.yml --build consumer
 docker-compose -f alert.yml up -d
 ```
+We use volumes for alertmanager, grafana, and prometheus.
+Run `docker prune containers` and/or `docker prune volumes` to wipe the data.

 TODO/Ideas
 - disclaimer: _this isnt exactly how prometheus is supposed to be used_ - our TAIL feature got me thinking and made me want to see what things might look like